ViGeng/vigeng.github.io/docs/index.md

 **Networked Computing Systems**

-  - Information-centric networking for efficient and secure data delivery
+  - Information-Centric Networking (ICN) for Efficient and Secure Data Delivery
-  - Edge Computing, offloading, collaboration for XR
+  - Edge Computing, Offloading, and Collaboration for XR

 **XR and CV**

-  - Human Pose Estimation and its Semantic Communication
+  - Human Pose Estimation (HPE) and its Semantic Communication
   - Privacy Protection for Immersive Environments

 Previous Research Interest(Expertise):